 Control measures are designed to interrupt the life cycle at various stages and to modify the orchard environment to reduce disease.
 When planning a new orchard:

-Protectant sprays of suitable fungicides are needed at green tip, pink bud and at regular intervals afterwards, to ensure that rapidly-developing leaves and fruits are covered with a fungicide residue that will prevent spores from germinating.
+Protectant sprays of suitable fungicides are needed at green tip, pink bud and at regular intervals afterwards.
+This is to make sure that rapidly developing leaves and fruits are covered with a fungicide residue that will prevent spores from germinating.

 Some fungicides have the capacity to kill or suppress established infections.
 The period of curative action is short.
 If curative fungicides are to be effective, they must be applied within a few days from the beginning of the wet period that started the infection period and not from when scab lesions are first visible.

-Most fungicides will not cure an established apple scab infection after the lesion becomes visible to the naked eye, but some will suppress the formation and germination of spores on the established lesion as long as spray residue remains.
+Most fungicides won't cure an established apple scab infection after the lesion becomes visible to the naked eye, but some will suppress the formation and germination of spores on the established lesion as long as spray residue remains.